 Common Strap Mistakes Beginners Make 🛑

-3. Rounding Your Back: Straining to reach can hurt your spine.
-Fix: Loosen the strap, bend knees, and lean from your waist.
+- Rounding Your Back: Straining to reach can hurt your spine.
+Fix: Loosen the strap, bend knees, and hinge at your hips.

 Your 4-Week Yoga Strap Plan 📅